musurca/IKE/README.md

 1. Install the WSL

-Open a new PowerShell window with Administrator priviledges, and run the following command:
+Open a new PowerShell window with Administrator privileges, and run the following command:
 ```
 wsl --install
 ```